 Brown, Theodore M.

 Interests: Dr. Chin is interested in social class gradients in health, and women's position in society and its impact on their health and the health of their children.
-Dr. Chins teaching responsibilities include: PH 101 Introduction to Public Health I; PH 215 Public Health Anthropology; PH 265 Global Health; and PH 397W Community Engagement Internship.
-Beginning in fall 2015, Dr. Chin will also advise students majoring in Health, Behavior, and Society.
+Dr. Chins teaching responsibilities include: PHLT 101 Introduction to Public Health I; PHLT 215 Public Health Anthropology; PHLT 265 Global Health; and PHLT 397W Community Engagement Internship.
+Dr. Chin is the primary advisor for students majoring in Health, Behavior, and Society.

-Interests: Dr. van Wijngaardens research focuses on the potential role of occupational and environmental exposures (primarily heavy metals and pesticides) in the development of cancer and neurological conditions in both children and adults.
-Dr. van Wijngaardens teaching responsibilities include: PH 201 Environmental Health and PM 413 Field Epidemiology.
-He is the primary advisor for students majoring in Epidemiology and the primary advisor for students majoring in Environmental Health.
+Interests: Dr. van Wijngaarden's primary research efforts have focused on the influence of environmental exposures on cognitive outcomes in children and adults.
+He leads the Seychelles Child Development Study (SCDS) which for over 30 years has investigated the impact of pre- and postnatal methylmercury exposure on child development.
+He also has significant collaborative research experience in clinical and population health research.
+Dr. van Wijngaarden's teaching responsibilities include: PHLT 201W Environmental Health and PM 413 Field Epidemiology.
+He is the primary advisor for students majoring in Epidemiology and for students majoring in Environmental Health.